landlab/landlab/docs/source/install/installing_grass.rst

 This isn't really our problem, but we suspect it will nonetheless catch out many of our users.
-Apparently, Apple have added an inbuilt layer of security (“CSR”) to their newest operating systems, which treats GRASS as hostile software and stops it running.
+Apparently, Apple have added an inbuilt layer of security ("CSR") to their newest operating systems, which treats GRASS as hostile software and stops it running.
 A solution which you may be able to find online is to simply disable this security.
 This is done by rebooting into recovery mode, opening a terminal, and running